emilyyaklich/final-project/README.md

 This project will demonstrate a basic understanding of constructing a machine learning model using Python.
 The project code and analysis is located in the predicting_TM_identity_Yaklich.ipynb file.

 ## Credits
-I would like to thank Dr. Martin Skarzinski for instructing the course and providing helpful feedback on the project.
+I would like to thank Dr. Martin Skarzynski for instructing the course and providing helpful feedback on the project.

 ## License
 The code in this repository is released under the MIT license.